 Did you know that industry events can also affect the success of your press release pitch?
 For example, you shouldn’t pitch a tech journalist during Black Hat.
 The journalist will probably be networking and wandering around exhibition halls instead of sitting in front of a computer looking through their emails.

-If you’re pitching the tech journalist above because your brand will be involved in Black Hat, then that’s another story.
-You should go ahead and send your pitch.
-At least one month before the event, that is.
-This gives the journalist ample time to share your news and build publicity for you before the actual event
+If you’re pitching the tech journalist above because your brand will be involved in Black Hat, that’s another story.
+You should send your pitch at least one month before the event.
+This gives the journalist ample time to share your news and build publicity for you before the actual event.

 Pay attention to past engagement with a journalist

 Likewise, if you’ve pitched a journalist before and they replied to reject your pitch, then you should ask them how to tailor your pitches better for them in the future.
-Getting that information beforehand will help you later, when you are sending the next pitch to them.
+Getting that information beforehand will help you later with the next pitch to them.

 Pay attention to the organization’s practices

-Just as it’s helpful to know how a journalist likes to be pitched, it’s also important to know the best practices of the media organization you are sending your press release to.
+Just as it’s helpful to know how a journalist likes to be pitched, it’s also important to understand the best practices of the media organization you are sending your press release.

 What kind of pitches do they prefer?
 What is their lead time?
 Answering these questions will help you craft a good press release and send it at the perfect time.